cerebralideas/todomvc-universal-react-pouchdb/README.md

 The large majority of code is universal; the same code that is executed on the server is bundled up and deployed to the browser.
 The exceptions to this are `server.ts` versus `client.tsx` and the few appropriately-named `client` and `server` files throughout the project.
 This helps us avoid having to duplicate code, or pick an environment that most of the application runs within (as is needed with most applications).

 One might think, "just build an SPA that runs in the browser!"
 That can be done, but many times it's not optimal if you care about mobile users (especially in developing nations), SEO, or fast deep-linking.
 With a truly universal application, you can have the benefits of an SPA without the consequences.

-## TODO

-- [ ] Improve A11y
-- [ ] Add hot module reloading
-- [ ] Add better error handling
-- [ ] Add bulk action features to server-only w/o JS
-- [ ] Add server-less requtest and offline capability with PouchDB on the client
-- [x] Use React Hooks to reduce the reliance on Redux for local state (todo editing)
-- [x] Add completion and deletion feature of todos as w/o JS feature
-- [x] Add better TypeScript definitions and typings
-- [x] Add hooks (`husky`) for Git integration and task running
-- [x] Add unit and integration testing (`Jest`)
-- [x] Add `react-axe` with accessibility linting and testing to project
-- [x] Implement Prettier into ESLint
-- [x] Add redux-actions to clean up Redux boilerplate
-- [x] Add RxJS to normalize async related work
-- [x] Modernize all libraries, frameworks and tooling
-- [x] Switch React components to the newer, functional style (rather than class based)